remy/rmurphey/public/blog/notes-on-setting-up-js-project-2016-webpack.md

    [0] ./number-guessing/index.js 25 bytes {0} [built]
 ```

 Seems good.
 I opened the file client/dist/number-guessing.js and inspected it; after the Webpack loader code, at the very end of the file I saw my `console.log` statement.
-My file had been built.
+My simple file had been built as expected; later, I could use that file to load other modules, and configure Webpack to Uglify the output, transpile ES6 code to ES5, and more.

 ## Setting up the Webpack dev server